vitalab/vitalab.github.io/deep-learning/_posts/2018-11-29-memoryGan.md

 ## Results

-The authors tested their two MeRGANs on digits generation with Mnist and SVHN and scene generation with 4 classes from the LSUN dataset.
+The authors tested their two MeRGANs on digits generation with MNIST and SVHN and scene generation with 4 classes from the LSUN dataset.
 They compared their results to joint training, sequential fine tuning, Elastic Weight Consolidation and deep generative replay (Unconditional GAN with replay memory).

-# Mnist and SVHN
+# MNIST and SVHN
 ![](/deep-learning/images/memorygan/fig3.png)

 ![](/deep-learning/images/memorygan/fig4.png)